Private Root Servers

 but is signed by the secret from the JSON file.

-Now go to your roots, create (if it does not exist) a subdirectory of
+Now go to your moons, create (if it does not exist) a subdirectory of

 their working directories (usually /var/lib/zerotier-one